The Little Rock Nine

 In the Brown v.
 Board of Education of Topeka decision, issued May 17, 1954, the U.S. Supreme Court ruled that segregation of America’s public schools was unconstitutional.

-The Little Rock Nine were a group of nine African American students that volunteered to desegregate the Little Rock county school system by attending the all-White Little Rock Central High School.
+The Little Rock Nine was a group of nine African American students who volunteered to desegregate the Little Rock County school system by attending the all-White Little Rock Central High School.

 Their attendance at the school was a test of Brown v.
 Board of Education, a landmark 1954 Supreme Court ruling that declared segregation in public schools unconstitutional.
 On September 4, 1957, the first day of classes at Central High, Governor Orval Faubus called in the Arkansas National Guard to block the Black students’ entry into the high school.
 Later that month, President Dwight D. Eisenhower sent in federal troops to escort the Little Rock Nine into the school.